pstackebrandt/BlazorCookbookApp/docs/Recipe4-Optimization-Plan.md

 - `GetDisplayRenderMode()` returns actual mode when `_isDelayed = false`
 - `GetDisplayInteractive()` returns false when `_isDelayed = true`
 - `GetRenderModeClass()` returns correct colors for each mode
+- Educational delay is real execution delay, not visual simulation

 ### **Manual Testing Checklist** (After Each Conversion)